peeech/hc-react-redux-template/docs/README.md

 If you would like to install latest holochain-proto you can do it from [source](https://github.com/holochain/holochain-proto#go-based-install) or [download](https://github.com/holochain/holochain-proto/releases/) binaries.

-You will also need to have npm/yarn installed to run development server.
+You will also need to have npm/yarn installed to run compiling scripts and development server.

 ## Installing template